MatheusChiodi/App-InstantQRCode/README.md

 # InstantQRCode

-O InstantQRCode é um aplicativo versátil desenvolvido em [React Native](https://reactnative.dev/) que permite aos usuários salvar, compartilhar e abrir QR Codes de maneira rápida e eficiente.
+InstantQRCode is a versatile application developed with [React Native](https://reactnative.dev/) that enables users to save, share, and access QR Codes quickly and efficiently.

-## Tecnologia Utilizada
+## Technology Used

-Este projeto foi desenvolvido utilizando React Native, um framework robusto para desenvolvimento de aplicativos móveis multiplataforma.
+This project was built using React Native, a robust framework for cross-platform mobile app development.

-## Desenvolvedor
+## Developer

-Este projeto foi cuidadosamente desenvolvido por [Matheus Chiodi](https://github.com/MatheusChiodi).
+This project was carefully crafted by [Matheus Chiodi](https://github.com/MatheusChiodi).

-## Sobre o Projeto
+## About the Project

-O InstantQRCode é uma ferramenta essencial para a era digital, facilitando a interação com conteúdos através de QR Codes.
-Seja para salvar um QR Code para uso futuro, compartilhá-lo com amigos ou colegas, ou simplesmente para acessar rapidamente o conteúdo a que o código se refere, o InstantQRCode atende a todas essas necessidades com uma interface simples e intuitiva.
+InstantQRCode is an essential tool for the digital age, simplifying interactions with content through QR Codes.
+Whether you need to save a QR Code for future use, share it with friends or colleagues, or quickly access the content it refers to, InstantQRCode meets all these needs with a simple and intuitive interface.

-## Funcionalidades
+## Features

-- **Salvar QR Codes:** Guarde os QR Codes gerados para referência futura.
+- **Save QR Codes:** Store generated QR Codes for future reference.
-- **Compartilhar QR Codes:** Compartilhe facilmente seus QR Codes com outros através de redes sociais, e-mail, etc.
+- **Share QR Codes:** Easily share your QR Codes with others via social media, email, and more.
-- **Ler QR Codes:** Use a câmera do dispositivo para ler QR Codes e acessar o conteúdo vinculado instantaneamente.
+- **Scan QR Codes:** Use your device's camera to scan QR Codes and instantly access linked content.